zhuoqunw/zhuoqunw/README.md

 - 👀 Apart from my majors, I’m interested in cooking, exploring parks, chinese calligraphy, and outdoors!
 - 🌱 I’m currently learning NLP, information retrieval, network analysis, and some other deep learning applications!
 - 📫 How to reach me: 📧 zhuoqunw@umich.edu；☎️ 7348821191
+- 💼 Below are some of my projects at the University of Michigan, please check it out!!!

 <!---
 zhuoqunw/zhuoqunw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.